yutamago/ami/README.md

 Ami is a tool to track your anime and manga progress, get informed about new episodes/chapters and discover new shows.
 Kind of like [Taiga](https://github.com/erengy/taiga), but adding new features, a modern feel and more compatibility on top.

-Designed to run in your browser, on desktop and mobile.
+Designed to run on desktop, mobile and even in your browser.

 Compatible with Mac, Linux and Windows.